Community Games

 Why should I attend?

 Not convinced yet?
-These events are designed with the local community at the heart.
+The events are designed with the local community at heart.
 By attending, you’ll benefit from:

-• Discovering activities or sports you may not have even been aware of
+• Discovering activities or sports you may not be aware of

-• Gaining confidence to take part, no matter your age, background, or ability
+• Gaining confidence to take part, no matter your age or ability

-• Meeting others, making social connections, and building a support networking
+• Meeting others, making social connections, and networking

-• Enjoying a positive, family-friendly day out that makes being active fun and stress-free
+• Enjoying a positive, fun, family-friendly day out

-• Learn about the different ways that can keep you active each and everyday
+• Learn about different ways you can keep active everyday

-An old man is lifting a set of weights in a park.
+An old man is lifting a set a weights above his head in a park.

 Who is organising the games?